GitHub

 Tag

-Tags are compact visual indicators used to display short pieces of information, such as status, categories, or labels.
-They typically contain an icon, text label, and optionally a delete button for removable items.
+Tags are compact visual indicators used to display short pieces of information such as status, categories, or labels.

 Text Snippet